fakufaku/moteur/README.md

 Moteur
 ======

-Moteur is an _è´±bauche_ of a physics engine coded by @wookai and @fakufaku back around 2004 while undergrads at EPFL.
+Moteur is an _√©bauche_ of a physics engine coded by @wookai and @fakufaku back around 2004 while undergrads at EPFL.

 This was for fun and no profit :) Behold, all the comments are in french!